garden-io/garden/CONTRIBUTING.md

 3. Go to our Github [Releases tab](https://github.com/garden-io/garden/releases) and click the **Draft a new release** button.
 4. Fill in the **Tag version** and **Release title** fields with the new release version (same as you used for the tag).
 5. Upload the downloaded artifacts.
 6. Write release notes (not necessary for RCs).
 The notes should _at least_ contain the changelog.
+To generate a changelog for just that tag, run `git-chglog <tag-name>`.
 7. Click the **Publish release** button.
 8. Push the branch and make a pull request.
 9. If you're making an RC, you're done!
 Otherwise, you need to update Homebrew package: `gulp update-brew`.

+## Changelog

+We keep a changelog under `CHANGELOG.md` that get's updated on every release.
+For pre-releases, we include every pre-release tag in that release cycle in the changelog.
+So if we're releasing, say, `v0.9.1-3`, the changelog will include entries for `v0.9.1-0`, `v0.9.1-1`, `v0.9.1-2`, assuming those tags exist.
+Once we make a proper release, we remove the pre-release tags so that the changelog only shows changes between `v0.9.0` and `v0.9.1`.
+A changelog with the pre-releases is of course always available in our Git history.